pduc1234/AutoCheckinBot/README.md

 6. That's it!
    Now, simply use `/checkin`, and the bot will check in for you.

+## Announcement
+**New Version Released**
+In the latest version, I have fixed some minor errors and made the code easier to understand.

 ## FAQ

 ### 1. Is it bannable?